The Poisson-Gaussian Mixture Process: A Flexible and Robust Approach for Non-Gaussian Geostatistical Modeling: A novel family of geostatistical models

 Standard calculations based on the hierarchical structure of the POGAMP are used to obtain the density of its finite-dimensional distributions.
-We shall we $\mathlarger{\pi}$ as a general notation for densities.
-If this refers to a discrete or a continuous finite-dimensional random variable, the implicit dominating measure is the counting or the Lebesgue measure, respectively.
+We use $\mathlarger{\pi}$ as a general notation for densities, where the implicit dominating measure is the counting measure for discrete variables and the Lebesgue measure for continuous ones.

 \begin{proposition} \textbf{Density of the finite-dimensional distributions}.
-For any finite collection of locations $S_R$, the density $\mathlarger{\pi}_R$ of $Y_R$ ($Y$ at $S_R$), under the POGAMP measure, is given by
+For any finite collection of locations $S_R$, the density $\mathlarger{\pi}_R$ of $Y_R$ (i.e., $Y$ at $S_R$), under the POGAMP measure, is given by